Welcome to The Lutheran Theological Seminary at Philadelphia!

 - We will send your application to the appropriate supervisor.

 - The supervisor will contact you directly if she/he desires an interview.

 - Once hired you will need to pick up a Federal Work Study folder from Enrollment Services.

 - NOTE: AN AWARD OF FEDERAL WORK STUDY DOES NOT GUARANTEE A WORK STUDY JOB.
 We have limited funding for this program and jobs go quickly.
 If you are not hired for a Federal Work Study job, other opportunities are presented to the office and we will send out email blasts to all students.

 LTSP is committed to providing an environment in which all students have full access to educational opportunities and community life.
 To provide reasonable and appropriate accommodations to students with either short or long-term disabilities, documented evidence of the disability and of the required accommodation is needed.
 To begin the accommodation process, students should complete the Disability Self-Identification Form.
-The Coordinator of Student Services works in collaboration with the student and the faculty to determine specific accommodations.
+The Director of Student Services works in collaboration with the student and the faculty to determine specific accommodations.

 It is required that all students have regular access to appropriately equipped computers; therefore, it is strongly advised that all students purchase computer systems (laptops preferred) and software according to the suggested guidelines found in the Student Handbook.
 Students may include computer hardware and software expenses in the cost of attendance for purposes of seeking financial aid and/or student loans.

 The Bible Studies faculty requires all students to use bible software as part of their studies; either Accordance or BibleWorks.
 NO OTHER PROGRAMS ARE ACCEPTABLE FOR GRADUATE LEVEL BIBLICAL STUDIES.
 Information for ordering at a reduced price will be provided at the start of the fall term.